fuchsst/melody-mingle/README.md

 ## Introduction

-Welcome to Melody Mingle, an innovative music discovery game that brings people together through the universal language of music.
+Welcome to Melody Mingle (working title, will change), an innovative music discovery game that brings people together through the universal language of music.
 This project is designed as a web-based application where users can participate in a unique social experience, sharing and discovering music in a fun and interactive way.

 ## About the Game